RascalSoftware/RAT/docs/source/chapter3.rst

     problem.addParamGroup(Parameters);

 The custom file that we are going to use is called *customBilayer.m*.
-This is a Matlab (or Octave - both are identical) function, which takes our input parameters and translates them into a list of layers.
-To add the file, we use the *addCustomFile* method:
+This is a MATLAB (or Octave - both are identical) function, which takes our input parameters and translates them into a list of layers.
+To add the file, we use the **addCustomFile** method:

 .. code:: MATLAB